 How does plastic manufacturing affect the environment?

-The resultant gases include dangerous chemical compounds like benzene, ethylene oxide, ethylbenzene, and nickel, which can create clouds of toxic gas both in and around plastic factories.
-Ecology Center reports that such methods of waste mitigation have resulted in accidental chemical spills, explosions, fires, and fatalities.
-The solid waste created by the process is normally incinerated, but that just puts the chemicals a bit higher up into the atmosphere.
+Dangerous chemical compounds like benzene, ethylene oxide, ethylbenzene, and nickel, create clouds of toxic gas in and around plastic factories.
+Ecology Center reports that such methods of waste mitigation have also resulted in accidental chemical spills, explosions, fires, and fatalities.
+The solid waste the process creates is normally incinerated, putting the chemicals higher up into the atmosphere.

 Despite what many folks may think, not all plastics are recyclable.
 The bulk of plastic recycling is downcycling, which means that plastic degrades with each subsequent turn through the recycling process.
 Thermoplastics might be able to be melted, molded, and hardened again, but even they won’t last forever.